-This half-year elective course is for students who wish to develop and improve their speaking and listening skills, and introduces students to the tools of effective speech making, including vocal skills, body language, and conquering "stage fright."
+This course is for students who wish to develop and improve their speaking and listening skills, and introduces students to the tools of effective speech making, including vocal skills, body language, and conquering "stage fright."
 Among the types of speeches that students may write and deliver are demonstration speeches, famous speeches, and persuasive speeches and debates.
 They may also present scenes from published plays.
-In addition, students may also present oral interpretations of poems and other literature.
+Students may also present oral interpretations of poems and other literature.
 The final exam consists of delivering a speech.